ga-wdi-lessons/react-continued/readme.md

 - Create a new file for and define your `SearchContainer` component
 - This `SearchContainer` component should handle the business logic for your app's state (i.e., the methods removed from your initial Search component)
 - Load the file containing the `Search` component in the `SearchContainer` file
-- SearchContainer's `render` method should only render a `Search` component. `SearchContainer`'s methods and query value (the search term) should be passed into Search via `.props`.
+- SearchContainer's `render` method should render the `Search` component. `SearchContainer`'s methods and query value (the search term) should be passed into Search via `.props`.

 <details>
   <summary><strong>Q: What is our end goal in refactoring our Search components?</strong></summary>